-The Business Performance Working Party (BPP) supports SOLGM's vision by promoting high standards of financial management, performance measurement and management, asset management, and the use of these disciplines as drivers of business transformation.
+The Business Performance Working Party (BPP) promotes high standards of financial management, performance measurement and management, asset management, and the use of these disciplines as drivers of business transformation.

-- develop and present sector responses on issues in response to developments in the policy and operational environment, or in anticipation of such developments.
-Development of such responses may be in conjunction with other bodies (for example, Local Government New Zealand, the New Zealand Planning Institute etc)
+- Develop and present sector responses on issues in response to developments in the policy and operational environment, or in anticipation of such developments.
+Development of such responses may be in conjunction with other bodies (for example, Local Government New Zealand and the New Zealand Planning Institute)

 View/download the Business Performance Working Party Terms of Reference.pdf

 Jim Palmer, Chief Executive - Waimakariri District Council

 Kevin Ramsey, Group Manager, Corporate Finance and Property - Auckland Council

 Diane Brandish, Head of Financial Management - Christchurch City Council

 Martin Fletcher, Chief Financial Officer - Marlborough District Council

 Christine Jones, General Manager - Growth and Infrastructure - Tauranga City Council

 Mike Nield, Director Corporate Services - Taranaki Regional Council